PSD2: Secure at the interface with tomorrow’s banking

 PSD2 for fintechs and banks

 The second Payment Services Directive (PSD2) is setting in motion a revolution in electronic payments: As of mid-September 2019, banks in the EU must ensure that third-party providers can access their customer account data in live operation and they must provide an interface (API) for this purpose.
 This interface is secured by qualified website certificates (QWACs).
 In return, third-party providers must register with the Federal Financial Supervisory Authority (BaFin)* and will also need qualified website (QWAC) or qualified seal (QSeal) certificates to access the bank account data.
-D-TRUST, a subsidiary of Bundesdruckerei, is one of the few European qualified trust service providers to offer these certificates.
+D-TRUST, a Bundesdruckerei company, is one of the few European qualified trust service providers to offer these certificates.

 About the new PSD2 directive and the opportunities it has to offer